 – The House of Phraya Jasaen

 Both mornings one of the owners (not hired help) made us coffee and sat down in the lounge area with us.
-We chatted like old friends and learned a lot about them and the history behind the hotel.
+We chatted like old friends and learned a lot about them and the history of the hotel.

 Things to Do Near Saphan Taksin BTS and Central Pier